-Start 2019 off right with our Beach Walk Workout!
+Start the new decade off right with our Beach Walk Workout!
 Everyone knows that walking is a great way to stay in shape, but why not maximize your results and enjoy yourself with this Beach Walk Workout?

 Also walking on sand takes more effort than walking on pavement, so when you hit the beach you burn calories faster than when you take a neighborhood stroll.
 And sand is easier on joints and bones than sidewalks are.
 You can get to that 200-calorie goal in 35 minutes, with less wear and tear.